About me and Holon

 The HolonJ system was my first attempt to move Holon into the multi-platform world via the Java VM.
 Then I discovered Tcl/Tk which was just what I needed.
 The first result was HolonU as a universal source handler.
 And now there are a couple more.

 Arthur Koestler coined the term holon to describe an entity that is both a whole built of parts and a part of a higher whole.
 In general there are different rules on each level.
 Nature is filled with examples: ... - atoms - molecules - cells - organs - body - family - ...

 Holons handle complexity.
-I have found it useful to treat a computer program as a hierarchy of holons.
+I found it useful to treat a computer program as a hierarchy of holons.